 BLUFing Your Communication at Work

-The Importance of Curtailing Your Information to Your Target Audience
+How to Present Information to Your Target Audience

 We’ve all experienced it.
 We ask for an update and our employee who sits just three offices down writes you an email that takes you 20 minutes to read.
 Assuming you read it.
 One of the most difficult parts about being a manager is explaining the importance of audience to employees.
 The concept of audience is taught in writing classes, presentation workshops and other related settings.
 Audience essentially refers to the target recipient of the information, and then deliberately curtailing the data such that the target audience’s needs are met.
 The difference between knowing and not knowing your audience can make the world of difference in a business setting.